Collaborative Learning for Cyberattack Detection in Blockchain Networks: Experiment Setup, Dataset Collection and Evaluation Method

 \subsection{Dataset Collection and Feature Extraction}

-In this section, we consider network layer aspects of the permissionless blockchain~\cite{networkattacks, networkattacks1} to detect cyberattacks in blockchain network~\cite{hu2019collaborative, ramanan2021blockchain}.
+In this section, we consider network layer aspects of the permissionless blockchain~\cite{networkattacks, networkattacks1} to detect cyberattacks in a blockchain network.
 In general, the goals of an adversary are usually the monetary benefit, e.g., chain splitting, and wallet theft, or stability of the network, e.g., delay and information loss.
 In this work, we focus on the attacks at the network layer.
-Attacks at the application layer, e.g., 51\%, transaction malleability attacks, timejacking, and smart contract attacks, are out of scope of this work and can be considered in the future work.
-Specifically, we perform three typical types of network attacks that have been reported in blockchain networks, i.e., the brute password for wallet theft, denial of service for information loss, and flooding of transactions for consensus delay.
-These are the ubiquitous attacks in the network traffic layer that cause a number of serious consequences for many years.
+Attacks at the application layer, e.g., 51\%, transaction malleability attacks, timejacking, and smart contract attacks, are out of the scope of this work and can be considered in future work.
+Specifically, we perform four typical types of network attacks that have been reported in blockchain networks, i.e., the BP for wallet theft; DoS and MitM for information loss; and FoT for consensus delay.
+These are the ubiquitous attacks in the network traffic layer that have caused a number of serious consequences for many years.
 More details are as follows:

 \begin{itemize} \item \textit{Brute Password (BP) attack}: is derived from traditional cyberattack when hackers perform such attacks to steal blockchain users' accounts.
-In this way, the hackers can access the users' wallets and steal their digital assets of the users.
+In this way, the hackers can access the users' wallets and steal their digital assets.
 As mentioned in Section~\ref{sec:Int}, the BP attack on KuCoin caused the loss of up to \$281 million~\cite{Top_hack}.
 To perform this attack, the attacker retries passwords of an Ethereum public key until it finds out the correct login information.

 \item \textit{Denial of Service (DoS) attack}: is also another common type of attack in blockchain networks as it can be easily performed to attack blockchain nodes.
 For such kind of attack, the attackers will launch a huge amount of traffic to a target blockchain node in a short period of time.
 Consequently, the target node will not be able to work as normal, i.e., mining transactions, and even be suspended.
 In the real-world, Bitfinex~\cite{Bitfinex} was temporarily suspended due to such kind of attack.
 Thus, in our setup, a simple DoS attack is simulated, i.e., an SYN flood attack, by repeatedly sending initial connection request (SYN) packets to an Ethereum node.